-This paper considered the SUPG method for both, computing the snapshots and performing the ROM simulations, since this method is analytically well understood and the main purpose was to propose SUPG-ROM stabilization parameters based on analytical considerations.
+This paper considered the SUPG method for both computing the snapshots and performing the ROM simulations, since this method is analytically well understood and the main purpose was to propose SUPG-ROM stabilization parameters based on analytical considerations.
 The numerical tests showed that the ROM solutions exhibit spurious oscillations.
 The next step consists in studying if it is possible to obtain snapshots without (or with fewer) spurious oscillations and to investigate if the availability of such snapshots is sufficient to obtain more accurate SUPG-ROM results than with the approach studied in this paper.
+A sensitivity study of the ROM results with respect to parameters, e.g., the diffusion coefficient, would also be an interesting research topic.
+After achieving a clear understanding of the issues and possible remedies for SUPG-ROMs of convection-dominated convection-diffusion-reaction equations, one could carry out a similar theoretical and numerical investigation of the significantly more challenging Navier-Stokes equations.